FrancescoNavarra95/adjacent-2-minor-ideals/README.md

 - The results of the radicality tests.
 - The folder `Output_pictures.zip` containing all non-radical collections.

+### **Folder `Example_minimal_prime_convex.zip`**
+- This folder contains several examples of admissible sets yielding the minimal prime ideals of convex collections of cells that do not contain either a square tetromino or an $X$-pentomino.
 ---

 ## How to Use